 We are like a frog in a pot of slowly warming water that fails to jump out before it boils.
 We don’t see the significant changes that are taking place around us, which for us are very slow, but for Earth and even civilization’s history are incredibly swift.
 For us every day seems much like the one before.
 So thinking short range we call for economic growth, or even population growth.
 This is an oxymoron; one cannot have perpetual growth in a limited space.
 However, as a society we don’t grasp this.

-Actually many dramatic changes related to global warming are already becoming visible.
+Many dramatic changes related to global warming are already becoming visible.
 Glaciers around the world are melting, the Arctic ice is disappearing, and coral reefs are bleaching and dying as a result of ocean warming and acidification.
-Rising sea levels are threatening the existence of the Solomons, Tuvalu, and the Carteret Islands by rapid erosion, higher tides, storm surges, and inundation of wells with seawater.
-There is an increase in the number and size of extreme weather events such as heat waves, droughts, and hurricanes around the globe.
-Although most of us may not notice it, in some places and for some people the consequences of global warming are already all too real.
+Sea levels are rising along the US coasts and are threatening the existence of the Solomons, Tuvalu, and the Carteret Islands by rapid erosion, higher tides, storm surges, and inundation of wells with seawater.
+There is an increase in the number and size of extreme weather events such as heat waves, droughts, and hurricanes in the United States and around the globe.
+In some places and for some people the consequences of global warming are already all too real.

 Where Are We Headed?

 Our world already has too large a population for all its inhabitants to live comfortably in a sustainable way.
 The Global Footprint Network tells us that we would need 5.1 planets for everyone to live as comfortably as Americans do.
-Living like Americans would mean a world population of a something like 1.5 billion on our planet today.
-David and Marcia Pimentel of Cornell University estimate about 2 billion 3.
+If everyone lived like Americans do today, our planet could sustainably support only something like 1.5 billion people.
+In 2006, when personal consumption and pollution levels were lower, David and Marcia Pimentel of Cornell University estimated about 2 billion 3.
 While some people point out that the rate of population growth has decreased and is even negative in some countries, the annual population growth in actual numbers is significantly greater today than at the time of the greatest rate of growth, the late 1960s, because today there are so many more people on the planet.
 An honest look at numbers and figures shows that we cannot avoid more massive malnutrition and starvation than we have today, as our footprint increases.

 Our population, growing as projected, will need increasing quantities of food, and this is tragic when there are already malnourished people living among us on the planet today.
 According to the World Food Program 8,500 children under the age of five die every day, many from causes related to malnutrition .
 Apologists say that there’s plenty of food—it’s just not distributed properly.
 Looking at our behavior today, it’s hard to believe that we will do any better as things get tighter.
 We are losing arable soil as a consequence of erosion, global warming, desertification, and the expansion of cities, highways, airports, and the like.
-What is left is being degraded by modern farming fertilizers, which among other problems are also causing extensive dead areas in the Gulf of Mexico and Lake Erie, for example.
-Effectively dealing with this on a sustainable level will result in reduced food production unless another miracle like the green revolution comes along.
-Is it wise to hope for and depend on miracles?
-That seems to be what we are doing.
+What is left is being degraded by erosion and modern farming fertilizers, which among other problems are also causing extensive dead areas in the Gulf of Mexico and Lake Erie, for example.
+Effectively dealing with this on a sustainable level will result in reduced food production unless another miracle like the Green Revolution comes along.
+Is it wise to depend on hope and miracles?

 Our growing numbers and global warming are significantly affecting land-based species as well.
-Much of the space needed for territorial and migrating animals is being consumed by humans.
-Great efforts are being made to preserve the remaining primates.
-How can they survive as humans desperate for land invade their territories, and hungry people kill them for bush meat?
+How can primates survive as humans desperate for land invade their territories, and hungry people kill them for bush meat?
 All of these factors are leading to species extinctions, which now, according to Edward O. Wilson, are occurring at a rate 100 to 1,000 times higher than before the spread of humanity.
-This is decreasing our planet’s biodiversity and increasing its vulnerability to disasters.

-Our rapid extraction of mineral and organic resources, turning part of them into waste after use, and then disposing of those wastes, is creating a growing list of problems.
-Concentrated deposits of pure minerals and high-grade ores, which made it possible for humans to advance out of the Stone Age and build industry, have already or are now disappearing.
-Extraction of increasingly lower-grade ores requires the use of ever more energy and the destruction of more land.
-Some of what we use is recycled, however a significant amount of it goes into dumps or is dispersed to become a plague upon our planet.
-Dumps will keep growing in number and size.
-Much waste, some of it toxic, is scattered around the planet, finding its way into fresh water, the oceans, and living creatures—some in the form of lead, mercury, micro plastics, and radioactive material which we don’t yet know how to deal with.
+Our rapid extraction of mineral and organic resources and the turning of part of them into waste after use is creating a growing list of problems.
+Much of this waste, some of it toxic, is scattered around the planet, finding its way into fresh water, the oceans, and living creatures—some in the form of lead, mercury, micro plastics, and radioactive material which we don’t yet know how to deal with.
 These things are not going to go away for a long time, if ever.

 Modern medicine has conquered many diseases and kept others under control, however threats lie just over the horizon.
 Bacteria that have been successfully controlled by antibiotics are becoming immune to them.
-In areas where permafrost is thawing diseases that have not appeared in modern times may come out and infect us, and we will have no immunity to them.
-And of course, there are always diseases that sometimes come from other species to infect human populations.
+In areas where permafrost is thawing, diseases that have not appeared in modern times may come out and infect us, and we will have no immunity to them.

 How Will People Deal With This?